People's Socialist Republic of Albania: Legacy

+Encyclopædia Britannica emphasizes that "Hoxha's modernization program aimed to transform Albania from a backward agrarian country into a modern industrial society, and indeed, within four decades, Albania made respectable, even historic, progress in the development of industry, agriculture, education, arts and culture.
+One of the most notable achievements has been the drainage of coastal swamps-formerly breeding grounds for malaria mosquitoes-and the reclamation of land for agricultural and industrial use.
+The historic reform of the language, which merged elements of the Gheg and Tosk dialects into a unified literary language, was also a symbol of this change."

 A 2016 survey conducted by the Institute for Development Research and Alternatives (IDRA), showed that 42% of Albanians believe that Enver Hoxha had a positive impact on history – not much less than 45% who see his impact as negative.
 Citizens in the regions of southern and southwestern Albania that were interviewed, had the most positive view of Hoxha, with 55%.
 Approximately 35% of respondents said that the communist past was not a problem for them, while 62% saw it as "at least somewhat problematic".

+In some Albanian academic circles, Hoxha’s legacy is viewed more negatively, with many noting his repressive means of governance, isolation, and political persecution of 100,000 Albanians under his totalitarian rule.

 List of leaders

 First Secretaries of the Party of Labour of Albania: